Home

 • Identity Checking: This is where personal information like name and postal address is checked against third-party sources.
 There are two ways to access this information: either through official identity documents or by the customer.

-Verified identities help in minimizing the risk of fraudulent activities taking place during the onboarding or subscription process.
-However, the purpose of verification solutions extends beyond fraud prevention.
 The practice is also crucial when you need to guarantee compliance—for instance, if you’re an online retailer that sells age-restricted products like vapes.

 the-difference-between-authentication-and-verification